 On average, the equity raised per campaign is € 192.481, with a 72,7% success rate (75% in the first semester 2020).
 These numbers do not consider the real estate equity crowdfunding platforms, which on average raise € 804.914 per campaign.

 Companies raising capital are primary innovative start-ups (58%), innovative SMEs (13%) and then “traditional” SMEs and investment vehicles.
 Capital is needed mainly for marketing investments (49%) and product developments (30%).
 The median pre-money valuation is approx. € 1,6 million.

 If we look at the investment size, the average ticket is € 3.222 for individuals and € 20.000 for corporates.
 As of 30 June 2020, the value of the overall portfolio increased by 10,41% compared the estimated value in the previous year.

-In the last 12 months, there were the first exits: one IPO, two paybacks by the controlling shareholders, two trade sales and five write-offs.
+In the last 12 months, there were the new exits: three IPOs, five paybacks by the controlling shareholders, two trade sales and some write-offs.